 Weather radar is a vital forecasting tool.
-By depicting precipitation and its intensity as a color-coded image, it allows forecasters and weather novices alike, to keep up with rain, snow, and frozen precipitation that may be approaching an area.
-As a general rule, the more vivid the radar color, the more severe the weather associated with it.
+By showing precipitation and its intensity as a color-coded image, it allows forecasters and weather novices alike, to keep up with rain, snow, and hail that may be approaching an area.
+As a general rule, the brighter the radar color, the more severe the weather associated with it.
 Because of this, yellows, oranges, and reds make severe storms easy to detect at a glance.

 In the same way radar colors make it easy to spot an existing storm, shapes make it easy to classify a storm into its severity type.
 Some of the most recognizable thunderstorm types are shown here as they appear on reflectivity radar images.

 The term "single cell" is commonly used to describe an individual spot of thunderstorm activity.
 However, it more accurately describes a thunderstorm that goes through its life cycle only once.

 Most single cells are non-severe, but if conditions are unstable enough, these storms can produce periods of brief severe weather.
 Such storms are called "pulse thunderstorms."